Marisabriana/Marisabriana.github.io/index.md

 ---
 layout: frontpage
-title: Marisa Carlos
+title: Your name here
-description: Marisa Carlos is a PhD candidate in Policy Analysis and Management and Cornell Univeristy
+description: So and so is a PhD student or candidate in some department at some university
-keywords: Carlos, Marisa, Cornell, health, economics
+keywords: lastname, firstname, research interests, etc.
 ---

-Marisa Carlos is a PhD candidate in the [Department of Policy Analysis &amp; Management](http://www.human.cornell.edu/pam) at Cornell University.
+So and so is a PhD student or candidate in some department at some university.
+Research interests include...

-Her research interests include health economics, specifically pharmaceuticals, hospitals, and health insurance.
+Here's how to create add a hyperlink to some text: [Department of Policy Analysis &amp; Management](http://www.human.cornell.edu/pam)

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>